 Display the environment which is accessible from the current frame.
-Both the lexical and dynamic environments are displayed.
-However, only non-global lexical variables are displayed and only if the frame was created by interpreted code or code compiled with the '-debug' option.
+The lexical environment is displayed, followed by the dynamic environment if the parameter object repl-display-dynamic-environment? is not false.
+Global lexical variables are not displayed.
+Moreover the frame must have been created by interpreted code or code compiled with the '-debug' or '-debug-environments' options.
 Due to space safety considerations and compiler optimizations, some of the lexical variable bindings may be missing.
 Lexical variable bindings are displayed using the format 'variable = expression' and dynamically-bound parameter bindings are displayed using the format '(parameter) = expression'.
-Note that expression can be a self-evaluating expression (number, string, boolean, character, ...), a quoted expression, a lambda expression or a global variable (the last two cases, which are only used when the value of the variable or parameter is a procedure, simplifies the debugging of higher-order procedures).
+Note that expression can be a self-evaluating expression

+(number, string, boolean, character, ...), a quoted expression, a lambda expression or a global variable (the last two cases, which are only used when the value of the variable or parameter is a procedure, simplifies the debugging of higher-order procedures).
 A parameter can be a quoted expression or a global variable.
 Lexical bindings are displayed in inverse binding order (most deeply nested first) and shadowed variables are included in the list.